jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

 Sign the back and write the sticker numbers.
 This prevents someone from simply replacing the stickers or entire wallet without your knowledge.

+{% img center ./12.png %}

 Put both paper wallets into a laminating pouch and run it through the laminator.
 Cut out each wallet, and store them in physically separate, secure locations.

+{% img center ./13.png %}

+---
 ### How to properly use a paper wallet

 You can scan the public key into Electrum or Mycelium as a watch-only wallet to keep track of your funds.
 Eventually you will want to spend the funds.

 First, you need to delaminate the wallet.
-Cut a line along the edge closest to the paper where there is a tiny line of air.
-Peel away the laminate.
+Cut a line along the edge closest to the paper where there is a tiny line of air, and peel away the laminate.
+A technique that worked for me was to cut along the "Private Key / Withdraw" line, then slide my knife underneath each sticker.
 Unfold the flap to access the private key.
 As you can see, it is still safe and legible, even after the lamination process.

+{% img center ./14.png %}

 Now comes the important part.
 The funds must be "swept" into an electronic wallet.
 You must take all the funds in one shot; do not attempt to partially spend the funds in a paper wallet.
 This is due to how Bitcoin Change works.

 >
 **Change?**
 When spending Bitcoins, *ALL* coins from that address are moved to new addresses.
 The destination address will get the desired amount, and any remaining amount will be sent to a "change" address.
-If no "change" address is specified, the remaining amount will go to teh miner that solves the block.
+If no "change" address is specified, the remaining amount will go to the miner that solves the block.
 Normally, an electronic wallet manages this for you behind the scenes, however when using a paper wallet directly, you will not have this control.
 This is why the entire balance of a paper wallet should be "swept" into an electronic wallet before spending.
 Read more about change [here](https://en.bitcoin.it/wiki/Change)

 Once the paper wallet has been swept into the electronic wallet, it should be destroyed and never used again.
 Shred it or burn it.